 Wheelchair users should note elevator locations.
-Again, printing a map of the airport and circling or highlighting elevator locations will help you find your way around more easily.
+Again, printing a map of the airport and noting elevator locations will help you find your way around more easily.

 At the Airport: Airport Security

-Every traveler must undergo an airport security screening before proceeding to the departure gate area.
-At some airports, such as London's Heathrow Airport, international travelers connecting to additional international flights must undergo another security screening as part of the flight connection process.
+Travelers must undergo an airport security screening before proceeding to their departure gate.
+At some airports, such as London's Heathrow Airport, international travelers connecting to another international flight must undergo a second security screening as part of the flight connection process.
 Security screening lines can be long, particularly during peak travel times.
-Allow at least thirty minutes for security screening.
+Allow at least thirty minutes for each security screening.